pytorch/ao/torchao/kernel/README.md

 `TORCHAO_AUTOTUNER_SEARCH=0`

 Set this to a nonzero value to enable the search functionality of the autotuner for unseen shapes or on unknown hardware.
+If a config cannot be found, the kernel falls back to a native decomposition.

+`TORCHAO_AUTOTUNER_SEARCH_ERROR=0`

+Set this to a nonzero value to cause a hard error when a config was not found.
+This can help verify a config is present for each shape.

 Searching a new config can take a long time and we'll save the updated data in `data.pkl`.
 If you'd like to contributed updated configs for your hardware or shapes, please open a pull request.